yarbelk/hoodie/README.md

-# Hoodie - Visual Scripting Procedural Geometry for Godot 4
+# Hoodie - Visual Scripting Procedural Geometry for Godot Engine 4

-Hoodie is a plugin for Godot 4 that offers a visual scripting interface for generating procedural geometry.
+Hoodie is a **plugin** for Godot Engine 4 that offers a **visual scripting** interface for generating **procedural geometry**.

-Design parametric mesh geometry using a visual scripting language and iterate quickly over changes: create algorithms with nodes and utilize parameters to customize and fine-tune the generated mesh.
+Design parametric mesh geometry using a visual scripting language and iterate quickly over changes: create algorithms with nodes and utilize parameters to customize and fine-tune the generated mesh for your own use cases.

 ## Support this project